 So simple, so delicious and really a perfect substitute for sugar in many recipes!

-- Start by soaking the dates in a bowl with some water.
+- Optional: Start by soaking the dates in a bowl with some water.
 Soak the dates for several hours (or overnight).
 The longer you soak the dates, the softer they will be and the easier they'll be to blend.
-If you're using the small hard dates you probably will need more than a few hours of soaking to soften them.
+If you're using the small hard dates you probably will need more time to soak to soften them.
 After soaking, remove the pit from the dates (and the skin if you wish), and place the dates with more or less ¼ of the soaking water in a blender or food processor.
 Puree the dates and water until you have a soft creamy syrup, add more water if it is too thick.
-Put the date paste in a glass jar and you're done.
-You can store the date paste in the fridge for about 10 days.
+Store the date paste in a glass jar.
+You can keep the date paste in the fridge for about 10 days.

 photos and text by the green creator (c) (copyright)